That morning I woke up to one of my two little finches dead on the bottom of its birdcage. I buried him in the garden and it broke my heart.

-The car began to shake as we drove up the mountain and it didn't take long for the engine to lock up.
+I was still sad about the little guy when the car began to shake violently driving up the mountain and it didn't take long for the engine to lock up.

 I tried to tell Jesse, "pullover before your car is fucked", but it was too late.
 We jumped out and pushed it off the side of the road avoiding letting it roll down the side of the mountain.